 When she is not studying, Marina likes to dance, paint, and make various concoctions (tea blends, meals, DIY projects).

 Maeve Carver is an herbalist, youth facilitator, community organizer, and musician.
 She was born and raised in New York City and is passionate about holistic community health and wellness.
 She uses herbalism as a tool to empower herself and others to re-connect with nature, to inspire a sense of interconnectedness, and to understand our own individual health through this lens of communal wellness.
-She is a current third year student at ArborVitae School of Traditional Herbalism and has aspirations of starting her own shop.
+She is a graduate of the Arborvitae School of Traditional Herbalism and is a practicing herbalist in NYC.
+For more information about her practice, check out her website and blog at www.maevecarver.com